shippify/Widget/README.md

 ```

 ### Configuration
+Shippify uses API keys to allow access to the API.
+You can get an API key pair signing in your account at [admin portal](https://services.shippify.co/settings)

+The next parameters are required for the widget

 - api_id: Company's API id.
 - api_token: Company's API token.
 - task: Default task object fields.

 ### Listeners
 Must be located inside the handler function.